 Most of the DOE and NASA studies centered on supporting SPS from the Earth with massive Heavy-Lift Launch Vehicles (HLLV's).
 The economics of this approach were judged viable, but marginal.
 The space-resources option is the key to reducing launch costs, but was viewed as somewhat riskier, and hence did not receive full consideration.

 The Russians have continued to study power from space.
-The Japanese had a program called SPS 2000 which was intended to result in a small, low-orbital demonstrator SPS.
+The Japanese have a program intended to result in a small, low-orbital demonstrator SPS.

 After a prolonged period of inactivity, in 1995-97 NASA funded a "Fresh Look" study of the SPS concept.
 While it did not deal with the use of space resources, the study did conclude that advances in technology have made SPS look even more attractive the second time around.

 In October of 2007, the Pentagon's National Security Space Office released a study on Space-Based Solar Power (SBSP) for both military and civilian applications.
 In addition to having an interest in supplying power to military bases on remote battlefields, they also see SBSP as a way to avert future conflicts by reducing our dependence on oil from unstable regions.
 Lunar and asteroidal ores were cited as future long-term sources of raw building material.

 Do we have to build large space habitats in order to establish a SPS industry?